Portugal hopes new boss at BES marks fresh start for troubled bank

 "TIME HAS BEEN LOST"

-With Bento starting work at BES on Monday, television trucks arrived outside the bank's Lisbon headquarters from early morning.
+With Bento expected to start work at BES on Monday, television trucks started to arrive outside the bank's Lisbon headquarters from early morning.

 Portugal's Negocios business newspaper has called on the new management to seek bankruptcy for the Espirito Santo group, and for regulators to open investigations against the former CEO and CFO.